infumap/infumap/docs/developer.md

 The `build.sh` script generates the various client side artifacts as well as Rust code for route handlers to serve them (using the `web/generate_dist_handlers.py` script) before building the server executable `./infumap/target/release/infumap`.
 This executable is fully self contained - to deploy Infumap, you simply need to copy this one file.

 The `build.sh` script takes an optional argument which is the Rust platform target.
-See the [Platform Support](https://doc.rust-lang.org/rustc/platform-support.html) page for a discussion of the supported platorms.
+See the [Platform Support](https://doc.rust-lang.org/rustc/platform-support.html) page for a discussion of the supported platforms.

 Sadly, [it seems](https://github.com/libp2p/rust-libp2p/discussions/1975) that support for TLS in Rust depends on a platform specific build chain (specifically because of [ring](https://github.com/briansmith/ring)).
 Further, when I attempt to build Infumap using [this popular](https://github.com/emk/rust-musl-builder) Docker image on my M1 mac, it panics.
 So this is all very inconvenient for setting up a multi-target build process.